Taffy-Nyaru/Champions-Ashes-Datapack/README.md

 - Eternal Crystal
 Titanite shards.
-One of the Most important crafting recipe but able to help player escape from danger by right clicking it.
+One of the Most important crafting recipe but also able to help player escape from danger by right clicking it.
+Recover hp slowly.

 - GTX690
 A graphics card able to mine blocks, same as netherite pickaxe.
 Will explode when the durability downs to 0, shift+right click to summon a super bomb effected by gravity.